 I go through project after project here at the nursery.
 The creative force is STRONG!
 I had already been making concrete pots, so I had some experience and lots of concrete.
 When the fairy obsession hit, there was no way around trying a few concrete fairy houses.
 Foam won first prize for making forms.
 It was more crafty than constructive, so that was a major plus. (hint, pull out your hot glue gun)

 First I cut 3″ wide strips of foam.
 I eyeballed the length.
 I bought high density black foam at least 6mm thick.
 If you’re building larger houses, you might also glue your strips double thick to get the rigidity you need to keep the walls straight.
-Foam was important because it holds concrete nicely, and it bends without tearing so you can get your house OUT of the form after it sets.
+Foam is important because it holds concrete nicely, and it bends without tearing so you can get your house OUT of the form after it sets.

 You’ll be thrilled at how easy creating a concrete form turns out to be.
 I found an old board as a base.
 I grabbed my 3″ foam strips and hot glued them, on their side, to the shape and size that I wanted my house to be.
 It was SO easy.
 You’ll have dozens of them before you know it.